-More than \$4 million in seed funding has been identified from federal, state and local partners in order to start the final project in 2017.
-Once complete, the remaining project area is expected to have a benefit to cost ratio of five to one, with a project value of \$23 million to taxpayers in Nebraska.
+LiDAR data and its derived products are expected to have a benefit to cost ratio of five to one, with a project value of \$23 million to taxpayers in Nebraska.

 Imagery.
 This action item establishes the Nebraska Statewide Imagery Program which sets out to coordinate the acquisition, delivery, and data sharing of imagery products and services.
 All government entities can participate with the program.